devopology/tools/README.md

 3. You must master a new scripting language to become efficient using it
 3. Java code (for a Java shop) is easy to develop, debug, deploy, etc.

-With those "truths" (... at least in my mind ...)
-I set out to develop code to wrap a lot of common functionality that would allow easy dev-op script functions.
+With those "truths" (... at least our my minds ...) we set out to develop code to wrap a lot of common functionality that would allow easy dev-op script functions.

 For example, the devopology toolset allows easy use of file operations (cp, mv, rmdir), JSON based processing, Properties based processing, Apache Commons Lang, Apache HttpClient, Apache Commons IO, and Apache Commons Exec ... plus any other Java functionality you require because you can easily write it in Java.